top of page

 • Calm, thoughtful, and paced

-• Focused on understanding patterns rather than fixing you
+• Focused on understanding patterns rather than changing who you are

 There’s no pressure to perform, optimise, or arrive with the “right” problem.